 Customer satisfaction is and will always be our primary motivator, and as a result, we have already taken steps to rectify the problem for any of our Vapor customers who are experiencing this issue.
 By our calculations, less than 10% of the overall production run was affected by this tolerance issue, but we absolutely intend to make it right for 100% of those affected.

-If you purchased a complete Vapor upper from this second production run (launched 4/20/21) – either directly from NineX19.com or through an authorized NineX19 dealer – and are experiencing temperamental slide lock-back, please fill out the form below.
+If you purchased a complete Vapor upper from the affected production run (launched 4/20/21) – either directly from NineX19.com or through an authorized NineX19 dealer – and are experiencing temperamental slide lock-back, please fill out the form below.

 We will email you a pre-paid return shipping label to get your Vapor upper sent back to us at no charge to you.
 We will then fix the issue, personally function test it on a variety of demo frames, and send it back to you.
-Our goal is for this entire process to take less than two weeks, but we do request a bit of patience as we work through this.
-We will, of course, keep an open line of communication with you during the entire process.
+We do our best to maintain a sub-2-week turnaround on these service requests and we always keep an open line of communication with you during the entire process.

 Your complete satisfaction is our number one priority, so rest assured that we will not leave you hanging or keep you in the dark on anything along the way.